 A classic white rose boutonniere is fairly straight forward.
 Wiring roses for use in corsages or boutonnieres is the same.
 Wash your hands before handling roses - the oils on your fingers can cause bruising or discoloration on tender petals.

 I will use a rose as an example, but the same techniques can be used for most any flower you choose.
-Before making any flower arrangement, allow the freshly processed flowers to hydrate completely in a bucket of flower food treated with proper food nutrients.
+Before making any flower arrangement, allow the freshly processed flowers to hydrate completely in a bucket of Crystal Clear Flower Food treated with proper food nutrients.

 Clean off the stem of your rose of the thorns and foliage.
 Leave about a 2" stem (a little shorter if the stem is very thick).

 Push the wire thru the bulb of the flower (calyx) until not quite halfway through.

 Bend the wires down until they are parallel with the flower stem.
 (Creating a "U" shape with the wire).